TrelisResearch/arc-agi-2025/o3-tools/README.md

 ...

 - MEDIUM:
-[x] Review of some samples.
-[x] Add guidance around output grid sizes, if wrong.
-(Enhanced: now tells model target dimensions upfront + general reminders)
-[x] Create a script that automatically will do a run three times and calculate the mean and std dev (for the number correct on one turn, and the number correct on more than one turn).
-[x] Ablate feedback of max 8 turns versus sampling for max 8 turns.
-[ ] Fix the cheating issue whereby there is more sampling/turns if the training examples are all correct, but the test is wrong.
-[ ] MCTS-type ablation: Sample for half of the max_turns, and then feedback for the other remaining turns (stop of course if the test is solved).
 [ ] Describing grids ablation: Get the model to also describe the input grid and the output grid with code (so, return three code blocks), and provide feedback on those too.
   [ ] Do this all in one go.
   [ ] Do the description in separate calls to the LLM.
+[ ] Port the scripts to an openai style endpoint.
+Run Qwen and try to calibrate.
+[ ] Generate training data.
+[ ] Train.

+- SLOW:
+...

+Other ideas:
 [ ] Ablate the costs of solving if we do o4-mini (low) versus o4-mini (high).
 Is it possibly better to use o4-mini (low) with 8 max turns versus o4-mini (high) with 4 max turns?
 Consider costs across three runs. (best to develop a script for doing this that calculates means etc.).

-- SLOW:
-...

-Other ideas:
+[ ] PROBLEM: WE ARE CHEATING BY ALLOWING THE MODEL TO CONTINUE IF THE TRAINING EXAMPLES ARE ALL CORRECT, BUT THE TEST IS WRONG.
+THERE'S AN ABLATION TO TEST FOR THE CASE WHERE WE - BEFORE STOPPING - ASK THE MODEL TO SEE IF IT SHOULD MAKE THE PROGRAM MORE GENERAL.
+Fix the cheating issue whereby there is more sampling/turns if the training examples are all correct, but the test is wrong.
+Only applies to feedback.
+[ ] MCTS-type ablation: Sample for half of the max_turns, and then feedback for the other remaining turns (stop of course if the test is solved).
+Not worth it as sampling seems better than feedback.
 [ ] Swap to chat completions endpoint so as to allow for openai-style endpoint usage (enable other models, incl. reasoning).
 THIS IS NOT GOING TO SUPPORT OPENAI REASONING MODELS, WHICH DONT' DISCLOSE THE REASONING TRACE, AND SO YOU MUST USE THE RESPONSES API TO USE REASONING WITH OPENAI MODELS.
 OTHERS (CLAUDE, QWEN, GEMINI?, DEEPSEEK?)
 RESPOND WITH <think> TAGS.
-[ ] PROBLEM: WE ARE CHEATING BY ALLOWING THE MODEL TO CONTINUE IF THE TRAINING EXAMPLES ARE ALL CORRECT, BUT THE TEST IS WRONG.
-THERE'S AN ABLATION TO TEST FOR THE CASE WHERE WE - BEFORE STOPPING - ASK THE MODEL TO SEE IF IT SHOULD MAKE THE PROGRAM MORE GENERAL.
 [ ] Apply a limit to oscillation within feedback roll-outs.
 [ ] Put in simpler images (particularly relevant when we fine-tune because the model will know the format to expect).
 [ ] Start with strict prompt, only then fall back to partial attempt.
 DELAY.